FCE Speaking Archives - EngExam.info

 • There is a number of typical Speaking mistakes.
 Know them to avoid embarrassment and guarantee a higher score.

-• Do not attempt to answer other student’s question even if you see them struggling – you might get penalized for that.
+• Do not attempt to answer other student’s questions even if you see them struggling; you might get penalized for that.
 However, you might help them by paraphrasing your ideas in the collaborative task.

 • Keep practicing.
-The most effective way to improve your speaking is using the language, ideally with a tutor.
+The most effective way to improve your speaking is to use the language, ideally with a tutor.
 They can provide you with valuable feedback.

-• Remember about eye contract with the person you are addressing.
+• Remember about eye contact with the person you are addressing.
 This is especially important in Part 3 when you interact with the other test taker.

 • Be respectful to the other test-taker.
-Let them finish their thoughts even if they struggle or take too much time to respond.
-Failing this will reflect negatively on your discourse management score.
+Let them finish their thoughts, even if they struggle or take too much time to respond.
+Failing to do this will reflect negatively on your discourse management score.

-• Maintain steady pace and rhythm.
+• Maintain a steady pace and rhythm.
 This will allow you to avoid abrupt stops and give you enough time to think your idea through.
-Your ideal pace is determined by practice, you will understand the pace you are comfortable in.
+Your ideal pace is determined by practice; you will understand the pace you are comfortable in.

 Probably the most important thing to keep in mind is that FCE is a B2 exam.
-Nobody expect perfection from you.
-Inaccuracies, hesitation, somewhat limited grammatical and lexical range are not something you should worry too much about.
+Nobody expects perfection from you.
+Inaccuracies, hesitation and a somewhat limited grammatical and lexical range are not things you should worry too much about.
 Non-systematic mistakes (those that do not occur multiple times) will not affect your score dramatically.
-Deliver you responses in an easy to understand way, do not make any mistakes that get in the way of meaning, use proper stress and intonation.
+Deliver your responses in an easy-to-understand way, do not make any mistakes that get in the way of meaning, use proper stress and intonation.
 These should take you all the way to Grade A. Good luck!

 PDF Click to download this FCE Speaking article in PDF